 - Clomid or Femara (generic Letrozele) – Inhibits estrogen to increase the release of follicle stimulating hormone, resulting in higher rates of ovulation and pregnancy.

 - Bravelle, Follistim, Gonal–F or Menopur – Controls the timing of egg maturation, allowing more follicles to be produced.

 - Ganirelix – Controls ovulation by rapidly suppressing the production and action of the luteinizing hormone and follicle stimulating hormone.

-- Human Chorionic Gonadotropin (hCG) – Induces ovulation and is the hormone produced by an embryo shortly after conception.
+- Human Chorionic Gonadotropin (hCG) (Brand names include Novarel and Pregnyl) – Induces ovulation (release of the eggs from the ovaries) and is the hormone produced by an embryo shortly after conception.

-- Novarel (hCG) – Stimulates the release of eggs in the ovaries.
+- Novarel (hCG), Pregnyl (hCG) – Stimulates the release of eggs in the ovaries.

 - Progesterone – Prepares the lining of the uterus for implantation and fosters gestation, helping to achieve and maintain pregnancy.